Non-Governmental Organization: Sources of Funding

 - The scope of personal problems

 A challenge can surface concerning the management of the staff members since they can have varied background differences.
-It is very much an evident practice that the new staff would be hired by the NGO so that the fund raising aspect could be overlooked.
+It is very much an evident practice that the new staff would be hired by the NGO so that the fundraising aspect could be overlooked.
 Financial management can also be taken care of.

-The problem might arise when there would be difficulty as faced by the new staff members to adjust to the new decorum, especially the ones that are comfortable in sticking to the conventional form of practices.
+The problem might arise when there would be difficulty faced by the new staff members to adjust to the new decorum, especially the ones that are comfortable in sticking to the conventional form of practices.

 - Are there any considerations entailing legal and political aspects?

 The legal status of the NGO might accrue ambiguity when the level with respect to self-financing faces an increase.
-There are numerous legal exemptions that are enjoyed by the NGOs since they are an organization that works for non-profit.
+There are numerous legal exemptions that are enjoyed by the NGOs since they are an organization that works for a non-profit.
 This can include the regulations pertaining to taxation.

-However if there is any unclear impediment that shows up in the environment in which the NGO operates, then in that case it would act as a deterrent to the strategies that deal with alternative financing.
+However, if there is any unclear impediment that shows up in the environment in which the NGO operates, then in that case it would act as a deterrent to the strategies that deal with alternative financing.

-Concerning the political aspect, the NGOs can sometimes be criticized as being profit driven and this can seriously hamper the relationships with that of the business oriented communities.
+Concerning the political aspect, the NGOs can sometimes be criticized as being profit driven and this can seriously hamper the relationships with that of the business-oriented communities.

-Such practices must be inculcated that follow transparency and are committed to strategizing the public relations in a healthier way.
+Such practices must be inculcated that follow transparency and are committed to strategizing public relations in a healthier way.

 There have been many initiatives launched by the government revolving around the effort to raise funds for the NGOs.
 One such initiative is known as NGO DARPAN which works through an online portal.
 It ensures that the process of raising funds can catch speed.
-Together with this it pumps up the status of the NGOs.
+Together with this, it pumps up the status of the NGOs.